stephanneumann83/stephanneumann83.github.io/_pages/about.md

 Program Committee Memberships

+- Nordic conference on human-computer interaction (NordiCHI 2022)
+- 17th International Conference on Availability, Reliability and Security (ARES 2022)
+- 7th Workshop on Advances in Secure Electronic Voting, in association with Financial Crypto (Voting 2022)
 - 16th International Conference on Availability, Reliability and Security (ARES 2021)
 - 6th Workshop on Advances in Secure Electronic Voting, in association with Financial Crypto (Voting 2021)
 - 15th International Conference on Availability, Reliability and Security (ARES 2020)